Münsterland: big round trip

 Parking facilities at the hotel

-The hotel provides a limited number of on-site parking places (garage).
+Some of the hotels provides a limited number of on-site parking places or parking spaces near the hotel.
 The parking spot can not be pre-booked.
-The cost of the garage is 16.00 EUR/night/car.
+The cost of the garage is 12.00 - 17.00 EUR/night/car.
 In our alternative hotel you find free parking spots in the category B. This hotel is located just outside Münster.
 Detailed information on parking at your hotel, you will receive together with the detailed travel documents two weeks prior to departure.

 Condition of cycle paths